johncalesp/kafka-stateful-stream/README.md

 # KAFKA STATEFUL STREAMING

 This project is based on the simulation of capturing live records coming from Twitch platform. <br>
-We hace three different topics:
+We have three different topics:

 1. donation-events
 2. streamers